-A request for a Review of Final Course Grade may be submitted only if you are unable to resolve the dispute either with your instructor or with the assistance of the program chair.
-You are encouraged to make an appointment with a Student Services counselor to discuss the process before preparing a formal request.
+A request for a Review of Final Course Grade may be submitted only if you are unable to resolve the dispute either with your instructor or with the assistance of the department chair.
+You are encouraged to make an appointment with a Student Affairs advisor to discuss the process before preparing a formal request.

-In order to begin this process, you must submit your written request including evidence of college error and relevant supporting documentation to the program chair within three months after the grade was awarded.
-The program chair will forward your request to the dean who oversees that program.
+In order to begin this process, you must submit your written request including evidence of college error and relevant supporting documentation to the department chair within three months after the grade was awarded.
+The department chair will forward your request to the dean who oversees that program.
 Late requests or deadline extensions will be approved only if there are documented extenuating circumstances.